GabrielCout/Projeto-de-Laboratorio-de-Processadores/Consulta.md

         	imask = -mask = 1 + ~mask
        		```
 - Once the buddy is merged, it is removed for the free list and the newly coalesced pair moves to the next higher order to see if it may also be merged
+- When merging buddies, invert the bit for the new merged block, independent of the option chosen in the allocation